lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }());
 ```

-With the [Example Schema](#developing-scripted-connectors-groovy-requirements-schema-example) deployed on the connector server, and referenced in the connection configuration, the response will look like the following:
+With the [Example Schema > Flat Representation of Data](#developing-scripted-connectors-groovy-schema-example-script-flat) example deployed on the connector server, and referenced in the connection configuration, the response will look like the following:

 ```json
 {